 Yes, tendon transfer surgery can help improve function in conditions like paralysis or tendon injuries by transferring a healthy tendon to restore movement and strength.

-The success rate of tendon transfer surgery varies depending on the specific condition being treated and individual factors, but overall, it is considered to be effective in relieving symptoms and improving function in many cases.
+The success rate of tendon transfer surgery varies depending on the specific condition being treated and individual factors.
+Still, it is considered effective in relieving symptoms and improving function in many cases.

 Tendon transfer surgery is typically not done minimally invasively because it often requires precise incisions and manipulation of tendons, which is best achieved through traditional surgical techniques.